 If you have a Synology NAS, you can choose a different RAID type for your HDD or SSD disks based on your needs.
 RAID is the acronym for Redundant Array of Inexpensive Disks, the purpose of which is to give you varying degrees of resilience by copying / spreading the data from a disk to one or more other disks.
 If a drive fails, the system is able to keep operating, using the remaining drive(s) while you organize a disk swap.
 The data storage virtualization technology combines multiple physical disk drive components into one or more logical units for the purposes of data redundancy, performance improvement, or both.

 The following manual RAID levels may be available on your Synology NAS:

 - Basic Composed of one drive as an independent unit.
 Does not provide data redundancy.

 - JBOD Combines a collection of drives into a single storage space, with capacity equal to the sum of all drives’ capacity.
 Does not provide data redundancy.
 You can use JBOD with just 1 disk.

 - RAID 0 Features “striping,” a process of dividing data into blocks and spreading the data blocks across several drives in order to enhance performance.
 Does not provide data redundancy.

 - RAID 1 Writes identical data to both drives simultaneously and provides data redundancy.

-- RAID 5 Implements block-level striping with parity data distributed across all member drives, thus providing data redundancy more efficiently than RAID 1 but you need a minimum of 3 disks.
+- RAID 5 Implements block-level striping with parity data distributed across all member drives, thus providing data redundancy more efficiently than RAID 1, but you need a minimum of 3 disks for it.

 - RAID 6 Implements two layers of data parity to store redundant data equal to the size of two drives, providing a greater degree of data redundancy than RAID 5 but you need a minimum of 4 disks.